cagataysari/carnd_t1p4_advanced_lane_finding/README.md

 ###Pipeline (single images)

-####1.
-Provide an example of a distortion-corrected image.
+####1. an example of a distortion-corrected image.
 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like the below one.
 It is less obvious to see the distortion if it is not chess-patterned.
 But look closely at the horizontal line on the windshield, it is warped before correction and straight afterwards.

 ![alt text][image2]

 ####2.
-Filtering for thresholded binary image.
+Filter for thresholded binary image.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at the function processImg() in `util_vision.py`).

 The image are passed through the intermediate filters.
 The most difficult issue is the noise from shadow.
 To tackle the problem, it is found that u-channel of YUV color space is perfect in identifying the yellow lane mark, while l-channel of HLS has excellent property in isolating the white lane mark.
-The down-side of the color thresholding is color noise from random objects or marks on the road.
+The downside of the color thresholding is color noise from random objects or marks on the road.

 On the other hand, magnitude Sobel gradient filter is not sensitive to the color noise, but is prone to shadow noise.
 Combining the good properties of the two, the yellow lane mark can be cleanly filtered by logically AND the u-channel thresholding and magnitude Sobel filter.